Ready to book your appointment?Book Online

 If food keeps getting stuck in the same spot between your teeth, or you've noticed a tooth that seems slightly out of position, these changes are rarely random.
-They usually point to something happening below the surface — most often gum disease with bone loss.
+Dentists call this pattern dental food impaction.
+It usually points to something structural happening below the surface, most often gum disease with bone loss.

 Small gaps, new food traps, and teeth that gradually shift are among the earliest visible signs of structural change in the mouth.
 Understanding why they happen can help you act before the damage becomes harder to treat.